inpencil-bot/cmangos-docker/docs/guide/getting-started.md

 # Getting Started

 One of the main goals of the **CMaNGOS Docker** project is **optimization**.
 To achieve this, **two different types** of Docker images have been developed: one used for **maintenance** (larger) and one used for **execution** (smaller and optimized).

 With this principle in mind, we can now begin!

 ::: warning Not production-ready
 This procedure doesn't describe a _production-ready_ deployment and doesn't delve into security best practices.
 It's just a simple practical example of a basic CMaNGOS Docker configuration; be careful when using it directly in a production environment.

 If you're looking for more specific guidance, see the [Use in Production](/guide/use-in-production) page.
 :::

-## First time setup
+## Choose your expansion

 First of all, you have to decide which client version you want your server to support.
 Both CMaNGOS and CMaNGOS Docker use **three keywords** to identify it.

 Select the one you need and **keep it in mind** for the next steps:

 | Game name | Game version | Keyword |
 |-----------|--------------|---------|